amiller/lambda-auth/index.md

 ## Example: Binary Search Tree

 Creating an ADS protocol in λ● is as easy as writing an ordinary data structure program in OCaml.
-The following code (from `bintree.ml`) is an example of membership lookup in an authenticated set of integers:
+The following code (from `examples/bintree.ml`) is an example of membership lookup in an authenticated set of integers:

 <?prettify lang=ml?>
     let rec (member : 'auth tree -> int -> bool) x = function